-MANAGEMENT – INFO@GLASSVILLEMUSIC.COM
+MANAGEMENT/BOOKING – INFO@GLASSVILLEMUSIC.COM

 Klone, known for their trademark dark guitar tones and epic brooding soundscapes, are releasing their first album for ground-breaking UK label Kscope this year, entitled Le Grand Voyage, which follows the release of acoustic album Unplugged.
 The experimental progressive rock / metal group have built themselves an international fanbase as a result of acclaim within the music press and excellent live shows across Europe, Australia and the US.